opencrvs/documentation/developer-manual/servers/upgrading-eol-ubuntu.md

 ### Upgrade software to latest verions

-Upgrading to the lastest available packes is required for successful Ubunte distribution upgrade:
+Upgrading to the latest available packages is required for successful Ubuntu distribution upgrade:

 ```
 sudo apt update && sudo apt upgrade -y